 One goal is to make the Gathering as family-friendly as possible.
 There are carnival rides.
-A woman with a bullhorn proclaimed "zero gravity makes these titties look awesome" and exposes herself as centripetal thriller Spin City takes off.
+A woman with a bullhorn proclaims "zero gravity makes these titties look awesome" and exposes herself as centripetal thriller Spin City takes off.
 A young boy with an orange Mohawk rides next to her.

-"My dad says I’m not allowed to see titties," he said.
+"My dad says I’m not allowed to see titties," he says.

-"That’s Violent JJ; J brings him on tour, but this is his first Gathering," my Juggalo Sherpa Richard said.
-The boy exited the ride and joined petite Michelle "Sugar Slam" Rapp, Mrs. Violent J herself.
+"That’s Violent JJ.
+J brings him on tour, but this is his first Gathering," my Juggalo sherpa Richard says.
+The boy exits the ride and joins Michelle "Sugar Slam" Rapp, Mrs. Violent J herself.

 Some Juggalo parents do not approve.